nus-cs2103-AY2021S1/ip/docs/README.md

 The list manipulation command changes the list of tasks displayed to the user.

-## Usage 1: Displays all current tasks
+### Usage 1: Displays all current tasks
-This function only requires `list` command.
+> This function only requires `list` command.
+Displays all tasks read currently.

 Usage example:
 `list`